jonxu88/programming/README.md

 Small programming projects

 #Jonsmarsrover.py
-A solution to the Mars rover coding exercise, see https://archive.codeplex.com/?p=marsroverexercise
+A (not yet complete) solution to the Mars rover coding exercise, see https://archive.codeplex.com/?p=marsroverexercise